 The 1998 reissue ofhere's Harold on CD from the Japanese P-Vine label, PVCP-8183, was expanded to 18 tracks, adding the so-called "Miles' Theme," "Get with It" and "Misty" from the Boxer session and 5 other sides apparently also recorded for Vee-Jay.
 "Get with It" is credited to Harris on the P-Vine, while "Miles' Theme," credited to Miles Davis, is really "If I Were a Bell," which became a jazz standard after being recorded by Miles' quintet in 1956 (then by Red Garland's trio in 1957).
 As per the Wikipedia entry, "So closely is the tune associated with Miles Davis that it is often miscredited as one of his own original compositions."
 The P-Vine notes also give the February 6, 1961 session as the source for all of the tracks, which we know can't be right.
 Unfortunately, the 10-track CD is far easier to find.

-The label to Boxer 110 "Bluesville" carries a publication credit to Conrad Music, one of Vee-Jay's house music companies.
+The label to the Boxer release of "Bluesville" carries a publication credit to Conrad Music, one of Vee-Jay's house music companies.
 Apparently Johnny Moore had already sold his house music company (variously identified as Mo-Rus-Co, Mo-Rus-So, or Mo-Ru-So) to Jimmy Bracken.

 In 1963 or thereabouts, Harold Harris made a second LP for Vee-Jay, LP and LPS 3036, Live at the Playboy Club, which included 7 tracks by the trio.
 The front cover shows the trio at the club with two Playboy bunnies, but the recording was not actually live, according to Lord, which means it was either recorded in the empty club or in a studio.
 There have been reissues on LP and CD.
 In 1995, after a long hiatus, Harris recorded two CDs at Sparrow Sound Design in Chicago: Bluesville + 3 and Luis Blue.
 These were eventually released on the Japanese Absord/Interplay label, but we doubt this was their first appearance on the market.